MeherNaaz19/RAG-Document-Chatbot/concepts.md

 I used `IndexFlatL2` which calculates Euclidean distance between vectors.
 It's the simplest index type — good for small datasets like the 50-100 chunks we get from a typical PDF.

 ---

+## What is LangChain?

+LangChain is a framework for building applications with LLMs.
+It has a lot of utilities that make common LLM tasks easier.

+In this project I only used one part of it `RecursiveCharacterTextSplitter`.
+This splits long text into smaller chunks in a smart way.
+Instead of just cutting at exactly 500 characters, it tries to split at natural boundaries - paragraph breaks first, then sentence breaks, then word breaks.
+This keeps chunks more readable and meaningful than dumb character splitting.

+---